This Ain’t Chinatown!

 But what about this: You and your older brother both are hired at the same company.
 He is your supervisor, but you are in school and finish.
 You then are promoted to a supervisor, and years later, you become his manager.
 At home, he is older brother, but for at least 8 hours a day–YOU are the man.
 Awkward situation.

 In the martial arts school, especially in Chinese systems where we do not use belts or such ranks–it’s a little stickier.
 One may elect to keep training and bypass rank promotions, while others pursue rank.
 Not much different than education or rank in the military, I suppose–but similarily, you may find that one day a once-junior will become senior to you or vice versa.
 In some cases, there is the thin line of what ranks you actually possess or what titles to use.
 This is a very real dilemma in the Chinese arts, because the ranks are not as cut-and-dry as in belt-granting traditions like Karate.
 Our relationships are much more personal.
 We actually refer to our classmates as “brothers” and “sisters”, and unlike many systems where Black belt is granted in 3 years and new instructors move out shortly after to open schools–the Kung Fu family remains together sometimes for decades.
-When I run into an old boxing gym mate from 20 years ago, whether I was better than he or not, I can great him as easily as saying, “Jose!
+When I run into an old boxing gym mate from 20 years ago, whether I was better than he or not, I can greet him as easily as saying, “Mike!
 How are you, fool?”
-Not so for us Kung Fu guys–I have a Jow Ga classmate named Jose, and I can only fix my mouth to call him “Si Hing”, although I have outranked him since I was perhaps 15 or 16 years old.
+Not so for us Kung Fu guys–I have a Jow Ga classmate named Mike, and I can only fix my mouth to call him “Si Hing”, although I have outranked him since I was perhaps 15 or 16 years old.

 Through social media, I have reconnected with some old Jow Ga brothers from decades ago who were simply “Si Hing” in 1986, but a year later in 1987 I had learned the final form on our curriculum and was given permission to teach a few years later.
 I was then “Sifu”, and have been for over twenty years.
 Upon reconnecting, I never hesitated to address any of my old Si Hing as “Si Hing”.
 However, on occasion, one will forget that I am a full instructor of Jow Ga–and he quit as a beginner–and want to chastize or correct me on Jow Ga matters…